Maria Ilieva: 2013 singles – "Wanna Be The Best", "Igraya stilno", "Uslovie #1"

 In 2013 Maria released three singles, two in collaboration and one solo.
 "Wanna Be The Best" by KNAS and the Swedish hip-hop artist Bacardy featuring Maria Ilieva took over the clubs in Bulgaria and quickly turns into a summer hit.
 "Igraya stilno", Maria's long anticipated solo single carries the singer's unique vibe and style.
 A remix by the Bulgarian musician/composer Dexter turned into a massive club hit.
 Maria's next project, the reggae hit "Uslovie #1" (Rule #1) took Maria's fans to a whole new experience.
 The song is a duet with Zafayah, part of the best Eastern European reggae band Roots Rocket.

 "Vidimo dovolni" – a duet with Krisko

 In 2014 Maria records a duet with the hip-hop artist / beatmaker in the country – Krisko.
 Their song "Vidimo dovolni" was the most rotated song for 2014 and one of the biggest Bulgarian internet hit of all times back in the days with over 35 million views on YouTube (as of July 2022).

 "Neka Vali" (2016 single)

 One of Maria's most distinguished ballads cowritten by her.

-"Vsichko" & "Ne si gotov (Vsichko p.
+"Vsichko" and "Ne si gotov (Vsichko p.
 2)" (2018 singles)

 Both songs cowritten by Maria, and the latter features the hottest Bulgarian trap musicians V:RGO & TRF.